-Reaching for salty crisps or a chocolate bar might be tempting, but to avoid future inches around your waistline, choose one of these delicious health-giving snacks devised by Benenden Hospital nutritionist and dynamic dietitian Katie Peck.
+Reaching for salty crisps or a chocolate bar might be tempting, but to avoid future inches around your waistline, choose one of these delicious health-giving snacks devised by nutritionist and dynamic dietitian Katie Peck.

-“I like to think of snacks as mini meals that contribute towards our total nutritional intake of the day,” says Katie, who also runs Peck Nutrition in Kings Hill, Kent.
+“I like to think of snacks as mini meals that contribute towards our total nutritional intake of the day,” says Katie, who runs Peck Nutrition in Kings Hill, Kent.
 “There are so many health-giving snacks that will leave you nourished and energised.
 Reserve high-salt or -fat, and refined sugar snacks such as chocolate bars and crisps as occasional treats.
 Make your snacks highly nutritious and have them if you feel hungry (not peckish) to tide you over to a meal.”

 Here are Katie’s super seven, low-salt snacks and the reasons why they’re great for your health:

 30g cashew nuts and 25g dates

 The benefit: Cashew nuts are high in magnesium and dates are high in energy from carbohydrate, and great to snack on if you need an energy lift.
 Be sure to buy unsalted cashews.

 1 sliced apple and 30g almond nut butter

 The benefit: Apples are high in fibre, while almonds are high in vitamin E, which is good for your eyes and skin, as well as strengthening the immune system.